 We reach count rates of $2.2\times10^6$ coincidences/s/mW and measure a symmetric heralding efficiency of $\approx 30\%$ at $\SI{0.1}{\milli \watt}$ pump power.
 Note that without spectral filtering, there is an inherent trade-off between coincidence rate and heralding efficiency. our heralding efficiency is mainly limited by the relatively low detection efficiency ($\approx 60\%$) of our avalanche photodiodes (APDs).

 The brightness of our source is not constrained by available pump laser power of up to $\SI{50}{\milli \watt}$, but rather by the detector dead-time, which causes a non-linear detector response already at low pump powers corresponding to a few million counts per second.
-Therefore, our source's full potential can only be harnessed in links with very high transmission losses or in principle tight spectral filtering.
+Therefore, the full potential of our source can only be harnessed in links with very high transmission losses or, in principle, under tight spectral filtering.